Does My Car Insurance Cover Theft?

 - Certificate of title for the vehicle

-- The location of all vehicle keys prior to the theft
+- The location of all vehicle keys before the theft

 - The names and contact information of everyone with access to the vehicle and keys